jrzaurin/pytorch-widedeep/README.md

 python prepare_data.py --dataset airbnb --wordvectors fasttext --imtype property
 ```

-and this will store a pickle `wd_dataset.p` object at `data/airbnb/wide_deep_data/`.
+and this will store a pickle `wd_dataset.p` object at
+`data/airbnb/wide_deep_data/`.
+Note that you will be processing over 50k
+relatively big images, so chances are you might run out of memory.
+I am sure
+you will find ways to split the process in chunks or other optimizations.

 Alternatively, you can do it manually as:

 ```